-- 1. The issue of leak detection and repair for existing equipment is an issue that will be addressed by EPA in the rule that it is now developing to address existing sources of air emissions from oil and gas operations, just as it has been addressed by EPA in its rule for new and modified sources of emissions.
-BLM has already stated that it "expects that the LDAR requirements ultimately adopted [by EPA] for new and modified well sites would be as effective in minimizing the volume of gas lost through leaks as the final BLM requirements" that BLM is proposing in the Rule, and that therefore compliance with the EPA requirements would satisfy BLM's requirements.
-HLM has no reason to expect that "the LDAR requirements ultimately adopted [by EPA for existing well sites] would be [any less] effective in minimizing the volume of gas lost through leaks" than the requirements that BLM is proposing in the Rule for existing well sites.
-BLM's own cost-benefit analysis, even if it were accurate, demonstrates that its LDAR requirement cannot be justified solely as a "waste" prevention measure.
-Therefore, instead of going to the trouble and expense of finalizing those requirements, only to have them supplanted by EPA's requirements, BLM should cease its efforts to develop an LDAR requirement. - 2.
-Although BLM heavily touts the environmental benefits of the Proposed Rule, its proposal would create many negative environmental consequences.
+1. The issue of leak detection and repair for existing equipment is an issue that will be addressed by EPA in the rule that it is now developing to address existing sources of air emissions from oil and gas operations, just as it has been addressed by EPA in its rule for new and modified sources of emissions.
+BLM has already stated that it "expects that the LDAR requirements ultimately adopted [by EPA] for new and modified well sites would be as effective in minimizing the volume of gas lost through leaks as the final BLM requirements would satisfy BLM's requirements.44 BLM has no reason to expect that "the LDAR requirements ultimately adopted [by EPA for existing well sites] would be [any less] effective in minimizing the volume of gas lost through leaks, even if it were accurate,45 demonstrates that its LDAR requirement cannot be justified solely as a "waste" prevention measure.
+Therefore, instead of going to the trouble and expense of finalizing those requirements, only to have them supplanted by EPA's requirements, BLM should cease its efforts to develop an LDAR requirement.

+2. Although BLM heavily touts the environmental benefits of the Proposed Rule, its proposal would create many negative environmental consequences.
 For example, in its Environmental Assessment, BLM claims the proposed LDAR program would require one to four truck trips per year to each of the roughly 38,000 wellsites impacted by the rule.
 This is likely understated given that many repairs could require multiple trips, and possibly multiple vehicles per trip, depending on the nature of the repair.
 This could add up to 150,000 truck trips or more, with many of these trips would be over many miles to remote locations and could have an impact on the local environment such as crop impacts for wellsites in agricultural areas and impacts to wildlife.
 Additionally, adverse weather could render many of these trips difficult or impossible at certain times of year.